-Application : Applied Explanation on application of the practice : The Company Secretaries of SRB are highly qualified professionals, they are Ms. Chua Siew Chuan (MAICSA 0777689/SSM PC No. 201908002648) and Ms. Yau Jye Yee (MAICSA 7059233/SSM PC No. 202008000733), both of whom are recognised and registered under Section 235(2) of the Companies Act 2016 with the Companies Commission of Malaysia.
-Ms. Chua Siew Chuan holds a distinguished status as a Fellow member of the Malaysian Institute of Chartered Secretaries and Administrators ("MAICSA"), while Ms. Yau Jye Yee is an Associate member of the same institute. but not limited to: Preparation and timely submission of statutory returns and forms as per the Companies Act 2016 to the Companies Commission of Malaysia.
-Ensuring proper maintenance and secure storage of all statutory records.
-Electronically transmitting corporate announcements to Bursa Securities via Bursa LINK.
+Application : Applied Explanation on application of the practice The Company Secretaries of SRB, namely Ms. Chua Siew Chuan (MAICSA 0777689/SSM PC No. 201908002648) and Ms. Yau Jye Yee (MAICSA 7059233/SSM PC No. 202008000733), are highly qualified professionals, both of whom are recognised and registered under Section 235(2) of the Companies Act 2016 with the Companies Commission of Malaysia.
+Ms. Chua Siew Chuan holds a distinguished status as a Fellow member of the Malaysian Institute of Chartered Secretaries and Administrators ("MAICSA"), while Ms. Yau Jye Yee is an Associate member of the same institute.
+The Company Secretaries undertake crucial responsibilities, including but not limited to: Preparation and timely submission of statutory returns and forms as per the Companies Act 2016 to the Companies Commission of Malaysia.
+Ensuring proper maintenance and secure storage of all statute records.
+Electronically transmitting corporate announcements to Bu Securities via Bursa LINK.
 Drafting essential notices, Directors' resolutions, minutes of Board meetings, shareholders' meetings, and related documents under the guidance of the Board.
 Attending Annual General Meetings ("AGM"), Extraordinary General Meetings, as well as meetings of the Board, BARC, and BNRC.
-Preparing Board papers, meeting materials, and assisting in annual Board evaluation/assessments.
+Assisting in annual Board evaluation/assessments.
 Providing expert advice to the Company and Directors on statutory requirements under various laws, including the Companies Act 2016, Listing Requirements of Bursa Securities, Malaysian Code on Corporate Governance, and other relevant matters in secretarial practice.
 Preparing the Corporate Governance Overview Statement and the Corporate Governance Report.
-The Company Secretaries play a vital role in ensuring compliance, effective governance, and transparent communication within SRB,

-contributing significantly to its operational excellence and regulatory adherence.
+The Company Secretaries play a vital role in ensuring compliance, effective governance, and transparent communication within SRB, contributing significantly to its operational excellence and regulatory adherence.

 Explanation for : departure

-Large companies are re quired to complete the columns below.
+Large companies are rencouraged to complete • s below.
 Non-large companies are

-encouraged to complete the columns below.

 Measure :

 Timeframe :